pamo/pamo.github.io/pages/blog/2016-05-16-donde-esta-la-leche/index.md

 Too bad for my Greek yogurt addiction.
 Chilean baristas are also in agreement to dislike boxed milk because it doesn't steam well.
 It kind of tastes weird too.
 I've been holding back from ordering anything other than filter/pour-over.  :coffee:

-Over the weekend, I found that [Colmado Cafe](https://www.facebook.com/ColmadoCoffee/) sells housemade natural, full-fat yogurt when I saw a liter jar of it in their cheese display case. :raised_hands:
+Over the weekend, I found that [Colmado Cafe](https://www.facebook.com/ColmadoCoffee/) sells natural, house-made, full-fat yogurt when I saw a liter jar of it in their cheese display case. :raised_hands:

 ![Yogurt spotting](./yogurt-spotting.jpg)
 _Could it be?
 Natural yogurt in the wild!_

 I knew it would be a gamble, but I asked if it happened to be Greek style.
 The response I got from the barista made me laugh. :joy:
 He was offended by my question and replied with: "No!
-Es echo aqui en Chile."
+Es echo aquí en Chile."
 (No, [it's not made in Greece], it's made in Chile!)

 I asked for a taste and it was tasty enough for me to tell them to take my money.
 My plan was to strain the extra water to give it a thicker consistency once I got home.